adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 use instead, so I could simply allocate a large enough buffer up front, and avoid this cost.

-Honestly, all of these libraries ought to just compute the length of the serialized message first, then allocate an appropriately sized buffer.
+It seems to me that all of these libraries ought to just compute the length of the serialized message first, then allocate an appropriately sized buffer, rather than trying to dynamically grow buffers.

-[Avsc](https://github.com/mtth/avsc/tree/master) essentially does this, but in a goofy way.
+[Avsc](https://github.com/mtth/avsc/tree/master) essentially does this, but in an inefficient way.
 Its underlying [`Tap` implementation](https://github.com/mtth/avsc/blob/91d653f72906102448a059cb81692177bb678f52/lib/utils.js#L518-L525) will silently overflow when presented with an object that is too big to serialize.
 It will then explicitly allocate an appropriately sized buffer, and repeat the serialization operation into this buffer.
-It would be faster to have an explicit way to determine the size of a serialized message.
+It would probably be faster to have an explicit way to determine the size of a serialized message.

 Other libraries, like [Msgpackr](https://github.com/kriszyp/msgpackr) do not have a way to provide an appropriately sized buffer, but they do permit us to